 I saw all their photographs, which were much like those I took in the tourist areas.
 They had photos of El Morro, el Castillo de la Real Fuerza, La Floridita restaurant, Hemingway’s room in the Hotel Ambos Mundo, Plaza de Armas, where people sell books, magazines and propaganda, and there are posters of and books about Ché Guevara, Fidel, and Russian communists.
 My friends stayed at the Hotel Nacional, which I had only seen from the outside.
 It was elegant.
 I saw gardens, views of the ocean from their room, and a lot of sites more beautiful than I saw in my hotel.

-They also went to La Playa, where the tourist hotels apparently line the beach, and saw Hemingway’s house.
-Why didn’t I go to Hemingway’s house when I was in Havana?
+They also went to La Playa, where the tourist hotels apparently line the beach, and saw Cojimar.
+Why didn’t I go there when I was in Havana?
 Because my guide was my cousin, who grew up in Havana under the current regime, and Cubans have always been forbidden, and are now at least discouraged, from going there.
-The beaches are across the inlet from Havana VIeja, via a tunnel.
-You have to go there to visit El Morro Castle.
+The beaches are across the inlet from Havana Vieja, via a tunnel.
+You have to pass through the tunnel to visit El Morro Castle.

 They also told me when they were leaving the country they learned that it is illegal for a Cuban to eat beef, and they were surprised about the meal they had eaten.
 I confirmed that it was true.
 There is no beef for Cubans, and if they get their hands on some, they’d better be careful having it in their possession.
 And the aroma of meat cooking would certainly arouse the attention of the neighborhood spies of the Committee for the Defense of the Revolution.
 I was told that possessing beef could bring three years in prison.